zhenging/phys208b/notes/36_diffraction/3605_the_diffraction_grating.md

 $\th$ - Angle of line from center of the slit array to *m*th bright region on screen
 $\lambda$ - Wavelength

-#### Examples
+#### EXAMPLE 36.4 Width of a Grating Spectrum
 The wavelengths of the visible spectrum are approximately 380 nm (violet) to 750 nm (red). (a) Find the angular limits of the firstorder visible spectrum produced by a plane grating with 600 slits per millimeter when white light falls normally on the grating. (b) Do the first-order and second-order spectra overlap?
 What about the second-order and third-order spectra?
 Do your answers depend on the grating spacing?
 >Solution
 We must find the angles spanned by the visible specttrum in the first-, second-, and third-order spectra.
-Thest correspond to m=1, 2, and 3 in Eq.(36.13).
+These correspond to m=1, 2, and 3 in Eq.(36.13).
 a.
 The grating spacing is
 $$
 \begin{aligned}